SuperSonicSites/laplume/content/en/_index.md

 ---
 title: "Numerology, Reiki, Access Bars & Metamorphic Massage"
-description: "Connecting with your soul.
-One breath at a time.Let go of your worries and concerns...One breath at a time, allow harmony and balance into your life."
+description: "Connecting with your soul.One breath at a time.
+Let go of your worries and concerns...One breath at a time, allow harmony and balance into your life."

 cta: 'Schedule Appointment'

 heading1: Connecting With Your Soul
-subheading1: One breath at a time.
-Let go of your worries and concerns...One breath at a time, allow harmony and balance into your life.
+subheading1: One breath at a time...

-subheading2: Physical, emotional, spiritual - human beings, adults and children alike, are whole creatures, and pain or trauma in one area affects all the rest.
-Find physical relaxation, emotional stability, and peace of mind through energy work and massage.
-Step away from the stresses of life, decompress, and find a positive new perspective on your life.
+subheading2: Let go of your worries and concerns...One breath at a time, allow harmony and balance into your life.

 about_heading: My mission during this life…
 about_bio: "There came a point in my life where I was at my lowest, something changed, it drove me forge a sincere and intimate connection with my inner spirit; to reconnect more profoundly with my soul.
 It all started one afternoon after tea with a friend.
 I jumped into researching natural healing, yoga, meditation, and all that is found within the world of spiritual healing and guidance.
 Then one thing led to the next; it was a like light or a sign that I was asking for.
 I felt this urge and push to move forward and explore the beautiful world of energy healing.
 I started with Reiki sessions along with meditation and yoga classes.
 This new way of being completely changed my mindset and outlook on life.
 Little by little I began to feel different, connected with nature and a true profound desire to be one with nature.
 I found healing on an emotional and physical level as well as a spiritual connection.
 I understood finally why I was here and what my calling was and my mission during this life.
 I then went on to pursue my Reiki training as well as other energy work and numerology.
 I am currently pursuing a new energy training in Essenian and Egyptian therapies along with my professional intuitive numerology certification.<br><br> Supporting people is a passion that nourishes my soul; and sharing my story and listening to yours frees my mind.
 My whole being is driven by a deep dedication to energy healing.
 I would be overjoyed to connect with you."